kristinabog/planet-fit/README.md

         * The logo and imagery of the website makes it clear that the website is about a gym.
         * When you enter the website, the first thing you will see is a motivational picture and a header that triggers motivation to sign up.

-    2. As a Visitor, I want to be able to easily navigate throughout the site and find the information I am looking for.
+    2. As a Visitor, I want to be able to easily navigate throughout the website and find the information I am looking for.
         * At the top the page there is a clean navigation bar which is fixed, every link speaks for itself to which section it will take you.
         * As it is a single scrolling page, you can easily scroll through the website and see all the content on one page.

-    3. As a Visitor, I want to easily find information on all the services the gym offers.
+    3. As a Visitor, I want to easily find information on all of the services the gym offers.
         * In the "Our services" section you will find the services the gym offers in seperate boxes with their information.

     4. As a Visitor, I want to find a time table for when they offer certain classes in which I am interested in.